 We believe students learn a great deal through leadership training and involvement in campus and community activities.
 Therefore, in order to maintain the PLUS scholarship, the student must participate in leadership training, obtain leadership experience through community service, be involved in a campus organization, and participate in campus events during the fall and spring semesters.

 The focus of the First Year is to assist the entering freshmen PLUS students with the transition from secondary education to higher education.
 The first semester of the freshman year all participants will enroll in Introduction to University Life.
 The course will cover such topics as:

 - Goal Setting

 - Career Exploration

 - Leadership Skills

-The focus of the Second Year is to look at leadership styles and theories.
+The focus of the Second Year is to further look at leadership styles and theories.
 Students will study ethics in leadership, group dynamics, problem solving and decision making.
+Second Year scholars will learn about different ways to help our communities, such as writing for grants to help fund service projects.
 It is our goal that a student will have a thorough understanding of various aspects of leadership.

 During their Third Year, students will learn more about career development and life after university.
 Discussions may cover such topics as: